wuntunnnn/IS113/README.md

 nodemon server.js

 # Note
-The database connection is now in the server.js file, so the credentials are exposed.
-I will move to .env tmr
+.env file is sent in the group chat.
+Do not push env file inside github!